CodeYourFuture/GitHomeworkFixErrors/homework.md

 What program do we use to write code at CodeYourFuture?

-We either use CYF blocks, Code pen or VScode.
+We either use CYF Blocks, Code pen or VScode.

 ## Question 17